rcamino/imputation-dgm/README.md

  You will need writing permission on the directory executing the scripts.

  If you execute the script entirely as it is, it may take **a long time**.

+Also, take into account that the script does not use the same hyperparameters I used, so you might get different results.